plainionist/plainionist.github.io/_posts/2023-02-05-TickSpec-with-Code-Generation.md

 ---
 layout: post
-title: "Lean BDD with Code Generation"
+title: "Lean BDD and Code Generation"
 description: |
     TickSpec is a lean BDD framework with powerful F# integration but the resulting tests are not nicely visualized in the TestExplorer of Visual Studio.
 This is were code generation comes